 Successful players in this market will be those not necessarily with the shiniest and cleverest toy, as this could entail a lot of wasted effort, but those who can extrapolate meaning from what consumers say or demonstrate they want, and build the most effortless way of bringing value to customers and seamlessly integrating this solution into their lives.
 The art is blending the insight extracted from the data with a deep understanding of customer needs.

 For guidance on what this would entail, register for our free webinar entitled ‘How to develop energy insight propositions as a tool for successful customer engagement’.

-David joined Delta-ee in 2017 and manages the Customer Data Analytics service, which helps our clients navigate this complex and dynamic area to become more customer centric.
+David joined Delta-ee in 2017 and manages the Customer Data Value advisory service, which helps our clients navigate this complex and dynamic area to become more customer centric.
 He is focused on helping energy businesses identify how customer understanding and data can drive positive change and value.
 David is a specialist in consumer insight and data, and its application to business intelligence, proposition development, customer experience and marketing strategy.

 He draws from experience in multiple sectors, including most recently 5 years at Centrica as a consumer insight lead, adding significant value to customer and business alike.
 David holds an MBA with distinction from the Bradford University School of Management.

 Read our archive